FuchsCrafter/timesync-plugin/README.md

 # timesync-plugin
-A drop-in plugin for synchronising your server's time to real-time.
+Fast and lightweight time synchronization for your Minecraft server

 timesync-plugin is a Minecraft Paper Plugin (developed for 1.19 and up) which synchronises the server's time to the real-time (this depends on the servers time settings and location).
 It uses Bukkits EventScheduler to schedule itself.
 Parts of the plugin are written in Kotlin.